AKilbo/pbtechincal/README.md

     docker compose up
     ```

-Now, the application should be running at `localhost:8888`.
+Now, the jupoyter server should be running at `localhost:8888`. and the terminal should have the key to access the server.

 Alternatively you can copy `fermsim.ipynb` into an already working environment